yingweiwo

 Pharmacodynamics

-Ozanimod reduces circulating lymphocytes that cause the neuroinflammation associated with MS, reducing debilitating symptoms and, possibly, disease progression.
-During clinical trials, ozanimod reduced MS-associated brain volume loss in several regions.
-Ozanimod causes the sequestration of peripheral lymphocytes, reducing circulating lymphocytes in the gastrointestinal tract.
+Ozanimod reduces circulating lymphocytes, thereby alleviating neuroinflammation associated with multiple sclerosis (MS), thus reducing frailty symptoms and potentially slowing disease progression.
+In clinical trials, ozanimod reduced MS-related brain volume loss in multiple regions.
+Ozanimod causes peripheral lymphocyte retention, thereby reducing circulating lymphocytes in the gastrointestinal tract.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.